IHE/QRPH.QORE/input/pagecontent/volume-4.md

 ##### **QORE US Volume 3 Element Constraints**

-The following additional cardinality constraints apply to the Paramedicine Care document specification and entries in Table 6.3.1.D.5-1 Quality Outcomes Reporting for EMS (QORE) Document Content Module Specification.
+The following additional cardinality constraints apply to the QORE document specification and entries in Table 6.3.1.D.5-1 Quality Outcomes Reporting for EMS (QORE) Document Content Module Specification.
 In the US, you SHALL use FHIR structure definition US-Core-Patient in place of the patient resource identified in the QORE bundle.

 **Table 3.X.1.24.I.2.1.2-1: QORE US Element Constraints**